 The wall time for a function call is the measure of the real time it took to execute the code.
 It’s the difference between the time at which the function was entered and the time at which the function was left.
-Its is actually the CPU time + I/O time.
+It is the sum of CPU time + I/O time.